DarkPhotonBeam/network-analysis/README.md

 By adding the flag `-g` to the binary, for example `./seq_analysis -g < ./graphs/fish.txt` the program will generate a .graphml file (`out.graphml`) using the Havel-Hakimi-Algorithm.

+### Figure out number of s-t paths of length k
+Add flag -adj to seq_analysis, then the program will output a file graph.adj.
+Then you can calculate the matrix of s-t paths of length k with `./count_walks <k>`.

 ## How to build
 `make`